PrimarySecondaryLanguages

 European Day of Languages poster competition

-The official EDL website is inviting students to create a poster showcasing all the languages present in your school.
-Send in a photo or PDF of your poster design by 15th October 2023 to be in with a chance of winning.
+The official EDL website is inviting students to create a poster illustrating the theme of ‘Languages for Peace’.
+Send in a photo or PDF of your poster design to be in with a chance of winning.

 Make a short video